samkatt/gbapomdp/README.md

 * testing: Run ``` ./run_tests.sh ``` in root and check whether all pass

 ### TODO
-* generalize to other domains
-    - [ ] add 'reward' and 'terminal' function in simulator
-    - [ ] implement those functions in all domains
-    - [ ] create a new factory function to create learned environment
-    - [ ] make all domains return np.arrays as state
-    - [ ] force tiger state & observations to be from discrete
 * allow online learning
     - [ ] belief manager can do both 'reset' and 'new_episode' things
         + [ ] maybe additional function (input) for the belief manager